How the New Playlist Pitch Feature Helps You Find Fans

 "Everyone who has music on Spotify is now able to get their songs in front of the people making these really impactful playlist decisions," Shirley says.

-The process is still pretty new, so here’s what to know: When you submit your songs through Spotify for Artists, you’ll now have the option to add some further descriptions of those tracks.
+The process is still pretty new, so here’s what to know: When you pitch your songs through Spotify for Artists, you’ll now have the option to add some further descriptions of those tracks.

-So what is this metadata you will be asked to submit?
+So what is this metadata you will be asked to pitch?

 First, you’ll pick the song's main genre.
 You’ll have plenty of options, and you can also choose up to three subgenres.
 "We're asking you to pick one top-level genre, but then you can tag it with additional subgenres," explains Shirley.
 "For example, there's country rock, there's folk rock, there's hard rock.
 These are important distinctions.”

 From there, you’ll be able to pick up to three music cultures, which encompasses both the language and cultural influence of the music, as well as the location of the artist making it.
 "We have editors all over the world that are looking for music for their specific market,” clarifies Shirley.
 “If you're an editor in Finland, you want to make sure that the playlist that you programmed to represent Finnish music culture is highlighting the music coming out of that market, in addition to other globally relevant releases.

 Next up, you can select up to two moods—say, Chill or Fierce or Sexy.
 What’s the mood of your song?
 Then, you can choose up to two song styles.
 Are you more of a Ballad or Beats type?
 You can also tell us which instruments are featured in the song.